marinehadd/aws-cloudops-networking/content/Day 3 - AWS Advanced Networking/LAB.md

+---
+title: "VPC Peering LAB"
+draft: false
+weight: 65
+pre:
+---

+In this lab, you will create a VPC Peering connection between 2 VPCs and allow their resources to communicate across.

-Create 2 VPCs and Setup VPC peering between VPCs.
-Launch EC2 instances in each VPC and setup private connectivity between 2 instances.
+For that, you will need to launch 2 VPCs and a VPC peering connection, and to launch EC2 instances in each VPC with private connectivity between 2 instances.

 <img src='../images/peering.png' width='600px'>